Contact: Lisa Gershkoff

 No, at least not specifically earmarked for honors students.
 The

-department sets aside about $1,500 to support student-initiated research,
+department sets aside some funds to support student-initiated research,

 however, and honors students are eligible for this support.
 In addition,